10 steps to improve your written police reports

 8. Eliminate the Abbreviations

 Abbreviations are used all the time in police reports.
-While there is no hard rule against using common abbreviations that everyone will understand, officers use too many abbreviations for things that many outside law enforcement might not understand.
+While there is no hard rule against using common abbreviations that everyone will understand, police officers use too many abbreviations for things that many outside law enforcement might not understand.
 Consider the following: PC, DEF, Y/O and PU.

 While you may understand PC to mean “protective custody,” an outsider reading your report may think you mean “politically correct.”
 PU may mean “pick-up” to a cop, but a civilian may think of something smelly.
 For the most part, there is no need to abbreviate anything.
 It only takes a few keystrokes to spell out the word entirely and eliminate any confusion.
 It is worth the extra few seconds.